AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 Notes:
 1) ***These policies are declared once*** and the below policies declarations can be moved to a dedicated script file that is called once when the node is installed.
-2) Details on blockchain commands are available in the <a href="../../08-%20Blockchain%20%26%20Metadata/03-%20Blockchain%20Commands.md#blockchain-commands" target="_blank">blockchain commands</a> section.
+2) Details on blockchain commands are available in the [blockchain commands](../../08-%20Blockchain%20%26%20Metadata/03-%20Blockchain%20Commands.md#blockchain-commands) section.

 In a ***standalone*** configuration the node serves multiple roles.
 We use a seperate policy for each role.
 If only one role is configured, only the policy that determines the configured role is needed.